nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 To add an internal TLS certificate for a security server owner or security server client (for HTTPS connections), follow these steps.

-1. On the **Configuration** menu, select **Security Server Clients**, select a security server owner or a client from the table and click the **Internal Servers** icon on that row.
+1. In the **Navigation** tabs, select **Clients**, select a security server owner or a client from the table

+2. In the view that opens, select the **Internal Servers** tab

-2. To add a certificate, click **Add** in the **Internal TLS Certificates** section, select a certificate file from the local file system and click **OK**.
-The certificate fingerprint appears in the “Internal TLS Certificates” table.
+3. To add a certificate, click **Add** in the **Information System TLS certificate** section, select a certificate file from the local file system and click **OK**.
+The certificate fingerprint appears in the “Information System TLS certificate” table.

 To display the detailed information of an internal TLS certificate, follow these steps.

-1. On the **Configuration** menu, select **Security Server Clients**, select a security server owner or a client from the table and click the **Internal Servers** icon on that row.
+1. In the **Navigation** tabs, select **Clients**, select a security server owner or a client from the table

+2. In the view that opens, select the **Internal Servers** tab

-2. Select a certificate from the “Internal TLS Certificates” table and click **Details**.
+3. Click on a certificate in the “Information System TLS certificate”.

 To delete an internal TLS certificate, follow these steps.

-1. On the **Configuration** menu, select **Security Server Clients**, select a security server owner or a client from the table and click the **Internal Servers** icon on that row.
+1. In the **Navigation** tabs, select **Clients**, select a security server owner or a client from the table

+2. In the view that opens, select the **Internal Servers** tab

-2. Select a certificate from the “Internal TLS Certificates” table and click **Delete**.
+3. Click on a certificate in the “Information System TLS certificate”.

-3. Confirm the deletion by clicking **Confirm** in the window that opens.
+4. In the **Certificate** view that opens, click **Delete**.
+Confirm deletion by clicking **YES**.

 To export the security server's internal TLS certificate, follow these steps.

-1. On the **Configuration** menu, select **Security Server Clients**, select a security server owner or a client from the table and click the **Internal Servers** icon on that row.
+1. In the **Navigation** tabs, select **Clients**, select a security server owner or a client from the table

+2. In the view that opens, select the **Internal Servers** tab

-2. Click **Export** and save the prompted file to the local file system.
+2. Click **Export** at the end of a certificate row in the "Security Server certificate" table and save the prompted file to the local file system.

 ## 10 System Parameters